16. Extinct Humans

 Fire

 There is one known geographic factor in the development of the mind of man: the continental isthmus.
 In the history of civilization there are two such isthmuses: one in the Middle East and one between North and South America.
 It was near and around each of these areas that the first cities were founded.
-It is interesting that the Egyptian culture was followed a couple of thousand years later by a culture creating stone pyramid type structures and a pictorial written language in Central America.
+It is interesting that the Egyptian culture, near the continental isthmus of Asia, Europe, and Africa, was followed a couple of thousand years later by a culture creating stone pyramid type structures and a pictorial written language near the isthmus between the Americas.

 Curiosity that keeps a band of humans moving on, always around the next range of hills and mountains, is probably a large factor in capability.
 This type of curiosity inevitably resulted in passing through the isthmus.
 This interbreeding of the explorers assured that any heritable advantages would be added to the human genetic pool.
-In the isthmus of the Middle East between Africa, Europe, and Asia, both the Mousterian and Aurignacian cultures first occurred.
+It was in the isthmus of the Middle East between Africa, Europe, and Asia, that both the Mousterian (flint tools) and Aurignacian (characterized by complex art work) cultures first occurred.

 Because the Asian group (Mongolians) were never introduced to the dairy products occurring in the Persian Gulf area long after they passed through, they never developed a tolerance for milk beyond the nursing period.
 Nineteen out of twenty Asians are made sick when they drink milk with intestinal cramps, diarrhea, and headaches.